[First] Sugae Masumi walked in Oga Peninsula - Sankaze Mountain and the Head Mountains of Faith [Akita Prefecture]

 ``Oga Autumn Breeze'' walking along the southern coast and inland of the Oga Peninsula

-On August 14, 1804, Masumi left his accommodation in Kubota Castle, the residence of the Kubota Domain (Akita Domain), stayed one night at Tsuchizaki Minato (Tsuchizaki Port, Akita City), and the following day, on the 15th, he set out on foot towards the Oga Peninsula.
-I'm leaving.
-Our first destination was Tenno Village (Tenno, Katakami City) along Hachiro Lagoon, and we used this as our base for a while as we toured the Oga Peninsula.
-Hachirogata was originally a lake at the base of the Oga Peninsula, but now most of the surface of the lake has been reclaimed and only a portion remains as Lake Hachiro (Ogata Village).
+Our first destination was Tenno Village (Tennomura/Tenno, Katagami City), located along Hachirogata, and we will use this as our base for a while touring the Oga Peninsula.
+Hachirogata was originally a lake at the base of the Oga Peninsula, and most of the lake surface has now been reclaimed, with only a portion remaining as Lake Hachiro (Ogata Village).

 Cold wind mountain.
 The rock mass at the bottom is the Oni's Hidden Village.
 The pond on the right is [Shintama no Ike] ``Autumn breeze of Oga'' From a manuscript kept by Akita Prefectural Museum